Skip to main content

 Punch and walkthrough (Days 75–95)

-Final inspection.
+Final inspection by City of Boise.
 Owner walkthrough.
 Punch list resolution.
 Site cleanup.
-5-year workmanship warranty begins.
+5-year Iron Crest workmanship warranty + 30-year Hardie HZ5 material warranty (or 50-year LP SmartSide) begin.

 Why hire a Sunset / 30th Street specialist for siding installation

-Real cedar replacement matching original profile and exposure
+Real cedar replacement matching original 1×6 profile and 7-inch reveal exactly

-5-year workmanship + 30-year material warranty on James Hardie
+5-year workmanship warranty + 30-year material warranty on James Hardie HZ5 (or 50-year LP SmartSide)

 Licensed Idaho RCE #6681702, $2M general liability, full workers' comp